anmolchawla/Data-Visualizations---Interactive-and-Animated-Transitions-for-Rural-Population-Data/ASSIGNMENT.md

 # INF 554 Assignment 8

 ## Description
 Use the countries of Assignment 1.
-Load the data in JSON and implement a D3 bar chart complete with axes, tick marks and labels.
-Implement smooth transitions based on user input to reorder the bars: show all bars in alphabetic order (default), ascending order, descending order, top 5, bottom 5.
-Update the axes and legend interactively as needed.
+Load the data in JSON format and implement a D3 bar chart complete with axes, tick marks, and labels.
+Implement smooth transitions based on user input to reorder the bars: show all bars in alphabetic order (default), ascending order, descending order, show only top 5, show only bottom 5.
+Update the axes and legend as needed as the chart transitions.

-Demonstrate good development practices in README.md (explain set-up, deployment, AND use incremental commits).
+Demonstrate good development practices in README.md (explain set-up & deployment).
 Publish on your USC SCF account ([see instructions below](#usc-scf-publishing-instructions)) and add a link to the **published** `a8.html` in `README.md`.
 All files, including `a8.html` should be stored in the repository.
 Describe the data and cite your source in `a8.html`.

 __GIT good practice__

-To demonstrate good practice of GIT, do **not** commit your files to GIT after you are done with the whole presentation.
-Commit in a small chunk of work.
-For example, start with an outline and then commit, work on a few slides and then commit, make some changes and then commit, etc.
+To demonstrate good practice of GIT, do **not** commit your files to GIT after you are done with the whole assignment.
+Use incremental commits i.e. commit in a small chunk of work.
+For example, start with a simple bar chart and then commit, work on adding one transition and then commit, add more transitions and then commit, etc.

 ## Rubric